conradakunga/Blog/_posts/2025-08-25-sending-email-in-c-net-part-10-sending-plain-text-email-using-mailkit.md

 ### TLDR

-**In this post, we looked at how to send email using MailKit, which is the recommended way to send email going forward.**
+**In this post, we looked at how to send email using `MailKit`, which is the recommended way to send email going forward.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-08-25%20-%20MailKit%20Email).